Razzy9270/jumpcutter/README.md

 You will need **FFmpeg** for the executable version to work, with a computer running **Windows 10**.

-Other Windows operating systems may or may not work with this script, and they are also **untested**.
+Other Windows operating systems may or may not work with this, and they are also **untested**.